cbradygo/P9-front-end-dashboard/README.md

 - [NodeJS (**version 12.18**)](https://nodejs.org/en/)
 - [Yarn](https://yarnpkg.com/)

-If you are working with several versions of NodeJS, we recommend you install [nvm](https://github.com/nvm-sh/nvm).
-This tool will allow you to easily manage your NodeJS versions.
+If you are working with several versions of NodeJS, we recommend installing [nvm](https://github.com/nvm-sh/nvm).
+This tool will allow you to manage your NodeJS versions easily.

 ### 2.2 Launching the project

-- Fork the repository
+- Fork the repository.
 - Clone it on your computer.
 - The `yarn` command will allow you to install the dependencies.
 - The `yarn dev` command will allow you to run the micro API.